Health Plan Basics

 In certain circumstances, members may temporarily continue care with a non-participating provider.
 If you are being treated by a provider who has been terminated from WHA's network, or if you are a newly enrolled member who has been receiving care from a provider not in WHA's network, you may continue care with that provider if you meet the Continuity of Care (COC) criteria explained below:

-If you are a newly enrolled member and you had the opportunity to enroll in a health plan with an out-of-network option, or had the option to continue with your previous health plan or provider, but instead voluntarily chose to change health plans, you are not eligible for Continuity of Care.
 Please contact Member Services prior to enrollment and no later than thirty (30) days from the effective date of your WHA coverage, or from the date your provider terminated with WHA to request a print copy of the COC form.
 You may also download an electronic copy of the COC form.

 WHA will assist members with transition to other care when benefits end or during transition from pediatric care to adult care.